-The Company provided services to approximately 500 customers in fiscal 2013.
-One customer, Enbridge, accounted for \$95.5 million, or 10.7% of our consolidated revenue, all of which was in the Storage Solutions segment.
-The loss of this major customer or other significant customers could have a material adverse effect on the Company; however, we are not dependent on any single contract or customer on an on-going basis.
+The Company provided services to approximately 560 customers in fiscal 2014.
+Two customers, TransCanada Corporation and Enbridge, accounted for \$218.6 million and \$160.5 million, or 17.3% and 12.7% of our consolidated revenue, respectively, all of which was in the Storage Solutions segment.
+The loss of these major customers or other significant customers could have a material adverse effect on the Company; however, we are not dependent on any single contract or customer on an on-going basis.

 Matrix markets its services and products primarily through its marketing and business development personnel, senior professional staff and its operating management.
 We competitively bid most of our projects; however, we have a number of preferred provider relationships with customers who award us work through long-term agreements.
-Our projects have durations ranging from a few days to over a year.
+Our projects have durations ranging from a few days to multiple years.